projectara/greybus-spec/source/bridged_phy.rst

 Greybus SPI Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SPI protocol version operation allows the requestor to determine the version of this protocol to which the SPI master complies.
+The Greybus SPI protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the SPI protocol to use.

 Greybus SPI Protocol Version Request
 """"""""""""""""""""""""""""""""""""